-In accordance with Government Auditing Standards, we have also issued our report dated September 9, 2022, on our consideration of Fayetteville State University Student Housing Corporation 's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated August 15, 2023, on our consideration of Fayetteville State University Student Housing Corporation 's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of these reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-Those reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering Fayetteville State University Student Housing Corporation 's internal control over financial reporting and compliance.
+Those reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering Fayetteville State University Student Housing Corporation 's internal control over financial control control over financial control over financial control over financial control over financial control control over financial control c